rita-barbosa/LAPR4-2324/docs/sprint-c/us_1016/readme.md

 > The AuthorizationService, pre-existing service within the Eapli.Framework were used here
 > to retrieve the logged-in user with Customer Manager roles.
 >
-> The ApplicationManagementService is employed to register applications and get all the applications.
+> The JobOpeningManagementService is employed to register job openings and get all the job openings.
 >
 > The FollowUpConnectionService is employed to establish the connection with the email server and send the email
 >